View the recent COVID-19 information for licensees

 In addition, if you are intending to run your commercial competition using the internet, text message, MMS, or other interactive technology you are advised to seek your own independent legal advice about whether this activity is allowed under Commonwealth legislation, in particular the Interactive Gambling Act 2001.

-To find out more information about how you can use interactive technology with your competition, visit the Australian Government Department of Communications webpage.
+For more information about how you can use interactive technology with your competition, visit the Australian Government Department of Communications website.